 Our motto is “On the Page, We’re All the Same.”

-All Spectrum Writing staff have been police-checked and have clearances to work with children and people with disabilities.
-Our services are suitable for people aged 12+
+All Spectrum Writing staff have been police-checked and have clearances to work with children.
+Our services are suitable for people aged 10+

 Jason is a writer, mentor and workshop facilitator from Adelaide, South Australia.